 More than just programming

 If you choose to study Computing Science at Groningen, you will learn high level programming in several languages.
 But programming accounts for only a quarter of the degree.
-You will also be producing documentation, carrying out analyses, working with others, giving presentations and writing.
+You will also be producing documentation, carrying out analyses, working on your math knowledge and skills, collaborating with others, giving presentations and writing.

 Computing science is a good subject to study if you have wide-ranging interests; it can be easily combined with another subject area.